FounderLabs-io/resources/content/Customer Development.md

 **Example:**

-> Our customer is a solo technical founder or developer who has quit their job or is working nights/weekends on a SaaS product.
+> *Our customer is a solo technical founder or developer who has quit their job or is working nights/weekends on a SaaS product.
 They care about reaching profitability before running out of savings and make decisions based on tactics that worked for other bootstrappers.
-We can reach them through indie hacker communities, Twitter/X, and targeted LinkedIn.
+We can reach them through indie hacker communities, Twitter/X, and targeted LinkedIn.*

-**List of broken down assumptions from this example:**
+**List of smaller, more specific assumptions from this example:**

 - Solo tech founders / developers who quit their job or are side-hustling on SaaS **biggest concern is profitability before running out of savings.**
 - Solo tech founders / developers who quit their job or are side-hustling on SaaS **primarily make decisions based on tactics that worked for other bootstrappers (influenced)**.